superlinked/VectorHub/docs/use_cases/embeddings_on_browser.md

 ![Visual Summary of our Tutorial](../assets/use_cases/embeddings_on_browser/embeddings-browser-animation)

 ---
-# Our motivation
+## Our motivation

-We often encounter terms like vector embeddings, RAGs, and other technical jargon, but it's challenging to grasp how these concepts work in real-world applications.
-Additionally, delving into these areas often appears cost-prohibitive, involving substantial investments in hardware or the expense of utilizing cloud APIs.
-It might lead to the assumption that you'd need highly specialized machine learning engineers or data scientists to make any headway.

-However, today, we'll discover that this isn't the case.
-Working with vector embeddings can be accessible to anyone involved in web technologies, thanks to the capabilities of pre-trained machine learning models.
-What's more, our tutorial can be executed entirely on a local machine without the need for library installations or complex configurations for end-users.
-The best part is that you don't require high-end equipment or powerful GPUs.
+Let's say you want to create an intuitive semantic search application.
+We know a little about what we need: vector embeddings, maybe retrieval augmented generation.
+But how do operationalize our understanding in a real-world application?
+Don't we need a substantial hardware setup or expensive cloud APIs?
+Even if we had the requisite backend resources, who's going to set this up?
+Don't we also need highly specialized machine learning engineers or data scientists even to get started?

+Happily, we're here to tell you that the answer to all of these concerns is No.

+You don't require high-end equipment or powerful GPUs.
+Thanks to pre-trained machine learning models, it's possible for any web technologist to create an intuitive semantic search application right within your browser, on a local machine, tailored to your data, without the need for library installations or complex configurations for end-users, starting immediately.

 This tutorial not only guides us in creating a practical, small-scale AI application but also enhances our understanding of vector embeddings in practical scenarios.